Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/1-getting-started.rst

 .. note:: Do not change the install directory permissions to CHMOD 775 as it might cause BitBake errors.
 This installs the PetaLinux tool into the ``/opt/pkg/petalinux/<petalinux-version>`` directory.

-For more information, see *PetaLinux Tools Documentation: Reference Guide* (`UG1144 <https://www.xilinx.com/cgi-bin/docs/rdoc?d=xilinx2021_1/ug1144-petalinux-tools-reference-guide.pdf>`__).
+For more information, see *PetaLinux Tools Documentation: Reference Guide* (`UG1144 <https://docs.xilinx.com/access/sources/dita/map?isLatest=true&ft:locale=en-US&url=ug1144-petalinux-tools-reference-guide>`__).

 ==================
 Software Licensing
 ==================

 Xilinx software uses FLEXnet licensing.
 When the software is first run, it performs a license verification process.
 If the license verification does not find a valid license, the license wizard guides you through the process of obtaining a license and ensuring that the license can be used with the tools installed.
 If you do not need the full version of the software, you can use an evaluation license.
-For installation instructions and information, see the *Vivado Design Suite User Guide: Release Notes, Installation, and Licensing* (`UG973 <https://www.xilinx.com/support/documentation/sw_manuals/xilinx2021_1/ug973-vivado-release-notes-install-license.pdf>`__).
+For installation instructions and information, see the *Vivado Design Suite User Guide: Release Notes, Installation, and Licensing* (`UG973 <https://docs.xilinx.com/access/sources/dita/map?isLatest=true&ft:locale=en-US&url=ug973-vivado-release-notes-install-license>`__).

 =====================
 Tutorial Design Files
 =====================

 The reference design files for Production Silicon are provided in the `ref_files <https://github.com/Xilinx/Embedded-Design-Tutorials/tree/master/docs/Introduction/Versal-EDT/ref_files>`__ directory.

-Design files for ES1 are available on the lounge.

 .. |trade|  unicode:: U+02122 ..
 TRADEMARK SIGN
    :ltrim: